AnyBlok/anyblok-book/en/02_project/README.md

 In this section you will learn how to install and setup new AnyBlok project and how it differ from a standard python library.

-At the end of this chapter you are going to get a virtual environment created to develop the classrooms reservation with your first blok and the default example created by the project template.
+At the end of this chapter, you are going to have a virtual environment created to develop the classrooms reservation with your first blok and the default example created by the project template.